With good reason, we talk (and joke) a lot about what it

 With the Department of Justice report on the Investigation of the Ferguson Police Department released this week, media literacy educators everywhere should be supporting learners in analyzing how news producers and audiences are responding and representing the findings in relation to media representation of race and social justice.
 Beyond analysis, it is vitally important for students to see how their work and participation matters.

-"After Ferguson and Garner, it bugs me a little bit that in 2014 this is the only chocolate that got justice...
+On the Harry Potter Alliance's successful protest of Warner Bros. to ensure all chocolate with Harry Potter's likeness was fair trade, Wilmore quipped: "After Ferguson and Garner, it bugs me a little bit that in 2014 this is the only chocolate that got justice...
 But my point is, they succeeded.
 Okay, so they can work.
 There is hope."

 Without a connection to civic engagement, media literacy analysis can lead students to feel cynical about their own power to make change.
 But often, learners are already cynical about politics and have little awareness of how their own participation, online and off, can and does have an impact.
 In this post, we'll look closely at some comedy about anti-racism protests to start discussion of our own feelings about civic engagement.
 On his debut show on MLK day, Nightly host Larry Wilmore posed questions about the "State of the Black protest."
 Just as Wilmore used his jokes about protests to set up the topic for his panel, the segment offers media literacy educators a compelling way to engage learners in media analysis of Wilmore's comedy to launch subsequent discussion of how students feel about protests, which are media events themselves, and about other forms of engagement for emerging digital citizens.